Kaustav-S/Breast-Cancer-Prediction/README.md

 # Breast-Cancer
-Prediction of Breast Cancer from Wisconsin Dataset using feature selection on feed forward neural network
+Prediction of Breast Cancer from Wisconsin Dataset using Chi score for feature selection on  a feed forward neural network and using SVM